 For enterprise environments, managed-mcp.json controls which MCP servers plugins can use.
 The deniedPlugins, enabledPlugins, extraKnownMarketplaces, and strictKnownMarketplaces settings in managed policy control which plugins and marketplaces are allowed organization-wide.
 Plugin subagents have restricted frontmatter — they cannot define hooks, mcpServers, or permissionMode to prevent privilege escalation.

-Useful lifecycle commands include claude plugin list, claude plugin enable, claude plugin disable, claude plugin uninstall, and claude plugin validate.
+Useful lifecycle commands include claude plugin list, claude plugin enable, claude plugin disable, claude plugin uninstall, claude plugin validate, claude plugin details <name> (shows a plugin’s component inventory and projected token cost per session), and claude plugin tag (new in v2.1.121) which creates a release git tag with version validation.
 Marketplaces can source plugins from GitHub, git URLs, local paths, npm, or other supported package sources.

 The inline plugin pattern (source: 'settings' in v2.1.80+) lets you embed a plugin definition directly in a settings file without a separate repository.
 This is useful for small team-internal tools that don’t warrant a full git repository: